Bachelor's Degree

 objectives

-The objective of the MS degree is to train professionals in the management and organization of physical and sporting activities for all types of audiences (children, adolescents, adults, seniors, and even people with disabilities) and in various sectors related to sports, three of which are particularly targeted: sports associations(sports federations, leagues, clubs, etc.), public bodies (local authorities) and private sports and event management organizations.
+The goal of the MS Bachelor’s degree is to train professionals in the management and organization of physical and sports activities for all types of participants (children, adolescents, adults, seniors, and people with disabilities) across various sports-related sectors, with a particular focus on three areas: sports associations(sports federations, leagues, clubs…), public bodies (local governments), and private organizations involved in sports and event management.

-The MS degree is an interdisciplinary program.
-On the one hand, it combines scientific, sports, and management courses, and on the other hand, it covers all management science disciplines (as well as economic and legal skills).
-It focuses on professional integration by placing a strong emphasis on internships (offered each semester).
-It ensures student success through the implementation of tutoring, among other measures.
-Each year, it incorporates the use of modern languages.
-Some members of its teaching team promote TOEIC certification through a complementary university diploma.
-A link with research training is established through an introduction to epistemology.
-Since 2024-25, teaching related to ecological transition has been integrated.
+The MS Bachelor’s degree is an interdisciplinary program.
+On the one hand, it combines courses in science, sports, and management; on the other hand, within these areas, it covers all disciplines of management science (as well as economic and legal skills).
+It prioritizes career readiness by placing a strong emphasis on internships (offered every semester).
+It ensures student success, notably through the implementation of tutoring.
+It incorporates the use of modern languages each year.
+Some members of its teaching staff promote TOEIC certification through a complementary university diploma.
+A link to research training is established through an introduction to epistemology.
+Since the 2024–25 academic year, courses on ecological transition have been incorporated.

-The MS degree is organized in a funnel format: only core courses in the first year, a management specialization that begins in the second year, and increases in the third year to become the majority of the curriculum in that final year.
-Two tracks (to choose from) are offered to L3 MS students: Business and Sports Leisure on the one hand, and Local Government (shared with the ES degree) on the other.
+The MS Bachelor’s degree program is structured in a funnel-like format: the first year (L1) consists solely of core courses, followed by a management specialization that begins in the second year (L2) and expands in the third year (L3), eventually making up the majority of the curriculum in that final year.
+Two tracks (to choose from) are offered to third-year MS students: Business and Sports Recreation on the one hand, and Local Public Service (shared with the ES Bachelor’s program) on the other.

-A significant proportion (between 15 and 25% depending on the year) of MS Bachelor's students do not go through the L1 STAPS program in Montpellier but enter the program directly in L2 or L3 MS. These students mainly come from other STAPS departments (whether or not they offer a management specialization), IUTs (GEA, Tech de Co), or DEUST ACSS, and more rarely from BTS, preparatory classes, or the Campus France program.
+A significant proportion (between 15 and 25% depending on the year) of students in the Bachelor’s in Sports Science program do not enter through the first year of the Sports Science program at Montpellier but instead join the program directly in the second or third year.
+These students come mainly from other STAPS departments (whether or not they offer a management specialization), from IUTs (GEA, Tech de Co), or from the DEUST ACSS program, and more rarely from BTS programs, preparatory classes, or the Campus France pathway.

 PROFESSIONALIZATION

-The natural career path for students enrolled in the FPT program is to join the local civil service by passing an entrance exam for which the program prepares them (ETAPS, CTAPS).
-Students enrolled in the Business and Sports Leisure program are destined to manage sports facilities and/or infrastructure (commercial or non-profit).
-Their areas of professionalization are diverse: distribution, events, fitness, sports leisure and tourism, administration within professional sports clubs, communication (digital), marketing, etc. In recent years, a growing number of students entering the job market have chosen to broaden their horizons by joining organizations that are not necessarily related to the world of sports.
+The natural career path for students enrolled in the FPT track is to join the local civil service by passing an entrance exam for which the program prepares them (ETAPS, CTAPS).
+Students enrolled in the Business and Recreational Sports track, on the other hand, are prepared to manage sports facilities and/or infrastructure (whether for-profit or nonprofit).
+Their career paths are diverse: distribution, event management, fitness, sports recreation and tourism, administration within professional sports clubs, (digital) communication, marketing… In recent years, a growing number of students entering the job market have chosen to broaden their horizons by joining organizations that are not necessarily part of the sports sector.

 CONTINUING EDUCATION

-Students wishing to continue their education at the Master's level are offered numerous opportunities to do so and are regularly accepted into a wide range of Master's programs.
-Based on the last 10 years, these include the internal Master's in Sports Tourism Management, as well as eight Master's programs offered by MOMA and four by IAE Montpellier.
-In addition, many of our alumni have obtained their Master's degree at one of the 21 leading French universities and/or IAEs outside Montpellier.
-Finally, for the past 10 years or so, around four to five students each year have also continued their studies at an institution that is a member of the Conférence des Grandes Ecoles.
+Students wishing to pursue a master’s degree have numerous opportunities to do so and are regularly accepted into a wide range of master’s programs.
+Notable examples (based on the past 10 years) include our in-house Master’s in Sports Tourism Management, as well as 8 master’s programs offered by MOMA and 4 by the IAE in Montpellier.
+In addition, many of our alumni have earned their Master’s degrees at one of the 21 leading French universities and/or IAEs outside of Montpellier.
+Finally, for the past decade or so, approximately 4 to 5 students each year have also continued their studies at an institution that is a member of the Conférence des Grandes Ecoles.